MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

 ## Operator and Author roles for individual users

 You can assign an **Operator** or **Author** role to a user to specify whether that user can create and edit guides as an author or use them as an operator.
 When you assign an **Operator** or **Author** role, that role automatically grants the user access to all guides in the instance.
 To limit access to specific guides or guide content (3D models, images, or videos), you can use the **Restricted Author** and **Restricted Operator** roles. **Restricted Authors** only have access to what they have created in the instance, while **Restricted Operators** only have access to what has been shared or assigned to them.

 Users with the roles of **Restricted Author** and **Restricted Operator** will only have access to:

-- Guides/content that the user created.
+- Guides/content that the user created (unless access was explicitly removed).
 - Guides that were explicitly shared with them or shared with an owner team they are a member of.
 - Guides with ownerships that were assigned to the user or assigned to an owner team that the user is a member of.